-Transit remand under Cr.PC is explained in section 86 of Cr.PC.
-The transit remand is given on a journey and in the course of transportation from one place to another.
+Transit remand in Cr.PC is explained in section 86 of Cr.PC.
+The transit remand is given on a journey and in the course of transportation of accused from one place to another.

 For example, an offense is committed in Islamabad but the offender is arrested in Karachi.
 In this case, the police will obtain a transit remand order of accused to produce him in the court where the case is started.

 He can be shifted to Islamabad where the case is pending against him for more than 24 hours, he will be produced before the superintendent of police or magistrate of the area where the arrest is made.

 Procedure of Transit Remand under Cr.PC

 The SP or magistrate can give transit remand order.
 Transit remand will enable the police to shift the person in custody from the place of arrest to the place where he is to be investigated.

 Duration of transit remand order can be made for 1 to 7 days but not more than that.
 The wording of this section is as follows: